Best flashlight brands from a reviewer’s perspective

 Imalent

-Imalent may not be so popular outside the flashlight community either, but they produce state-of-the-art flashlights.
-Back in the day, Imalent was the first manufacturer using OLED displays build into their flashlights, like the Imalent SA04.
-During the years they have tried to outperform Acebeam and Lumintop.
+Back in the day, Imalent was the first manufacturer to use OLED displays built into their flashlights, like the Imalent SA04.
+During the years, they tried to outperform Acebeam and Lumintop in terms of most lumen flashlights.

-Every time Acebeam announced their newest most powerful flashlight, Imalent quickly upped their lineup with something a little brighter.
+Whenever Acebeam announced a new powerful flashlight, Imalent quickly upped their lineup with something slightly brighter.
 They were continuously fighting to have the brightest flashlight in the world.
 This lead to the first 100,000 lumens LED flashlight in the world, named the Imalent MS18.
-Unfortunately, this type of behavior resulted in some cases where the quality of their products was a heavy topic of discussion.
+Unfortunately, this resulted in some cases where the quality of their products was a topic of discussion.
 When buying an Imalent flashlight, make sure you buy it from a respected source for warranty.
 Just to be on the safe side.

-Their lineup is very impressive with a few of their flashlight being mentioned in the brightest LED flashlights of the world list.
-They produce flashlights, bike lights, and headlamps.
+Their lineup is very impressive with a few of their flashlights being mentioned in our brightest flashlights of the world list.
+They also product some bike lights, and headlamps, but their main focus seems to be handheld, high power flashlights.
 Prices range from $70- $750.
-With the Imalent SR32 being the most expensive, and most powerful one.
+With the Imalent MS32 being the most expensive, and most powerful one.

-You can get 10% off all Imalent flashlights when you use our exclusive discount coupon: 1lumen.
+You can get 10% off all Imalent flashlights using our exclusive discount coupon: 1lumen.
 The coupon can be used on every order.

 Here’s the latest Imalent reviews: